Waymo seeks a whopping $2.6B in damages from Uber

 Waymo isn't after chump change in its lawsuit against Uber.

-The self-driving car unit of Google's parent company Alphabet is seeking $2.6 billion in damages for the alleged theft of autonomous vehicle trade secrets, according to Reuters.
+The self-driving car unit of Google's parent company Alphabet is seeking $2.6 billion in damages for alleged trade secret theft, according to Reuters.
 This figure was made public on Wednesday during a hearing for the case in federal court in San Francisco.
+The $2.6 billion figure is reportedly for only one trade secret; there are eight others going to trial.

 Waymo has accused Uber of stealing secretive self-driving car technology.
 The case centers around former Google employee Anthony Levandowski, who allegedly stole 14,000 "highly confidential" files before leaving the company to start his own self-driving truck startup.
 Uber bought that startup several months later for $680 million and placed Levandowski as the head of its autonomous vehicle program.